Explore other offices & services

 Completion of a major is required for graduation.
 Students declare a major before pre-enrolling for their junior year, so that the junior and senior years may be planned with an advisor from the major field.
 The chair of the major department (or a colleague designated by the chair) becomes the student’s academic advisor.
 Although students may declare a major before junior year pre-enrollment, there is no obligation to do so.
 Students are encouraged to explore several fields during their first two years, which better prepares them for choosing a major field.
 Forms for declaring a major are available from the Office of the Registrar.

 The completion of a second area of specialization, either a minor or a second major, is also required for graduation.
 The second area of specialization must be declared by the end of the Winter Term of the junior year.
 A gradepoint average of at least 2.0 is necessary in courses required for a major or minor.
-Students participating the Dual-Degree Program in Engineering are exempted from the requirement to complete a second field at Knox, since their pre-engineering work at Knox together with engineering courses taken during the first year of the engineering institution will be considered equivalent.
+Students participating the Dual-Degree Program in Engineering and the cooperative degree programs in Optometry and Occupational Therapy need not complete a second field (major or minor) at Knox, since their work at Knox together with courses taken during the first year of the cooperating institution will be considered equivalent to a second field.

 The specifications for each departmental major are listed in the Courses of Study section of this catalog.
 Exceptions to any of the specifications of the major or minor require approval of the chair of the department or program.
 All requests for exceptions must be submitted at least one term prior to graduation.

 Students are expected to plan their schedules in advance to take courses required for their majors when those courses are normally offered.
 Independent study courses may not be substituted for courses regularly scheduled.
 Exceptions should not be requested by students encountering scheduling difficulties because they wish to graduate in fewer than twelve terms.